pstefanou12/delphi.ai/README.rst

 Download
 --------

-To run this notebook you will need to download all of the files from this anonymous repository.
+To run these notebooks, you will need to download all of the files from this anonymous repository.

 Dependency Setup